LazZiya/ExpressLocalization/README.md

 ## How to use
 - Install from nuget as mention above
 - Relevant localization resource files are available in [LazZiya.ExpressLocalizationSample](https://github.com/LazZiya/ExpressLocalizationSample) repo.
-Download the resources project and reference it to your main web project, or just create you own resource files with the relevant key names as in [ExpressLocalizationResource.tr.resx](https://github.com/LazZiya/ExpressLocalizationSample/blob/master/ExpressLocalizationSampleProject/LocalizationResources/ExpressLocalizationResource.tr.resx) file.
+Download the resources and add them to your main web project, or just create you own resource files with the relevant key names as in [ExpressLocalizationResource.tr.resx](https://github.com/LazZiya/ExpressLocalizationSample/blob/master/ExpressLocalizationSampleProject/LocalizationResources/ExpressLocalizationResource.tr.resx) file.
 - In your main project' startup.cs file, define supported cultures list then add express localization setup in one step or customized steps as mentioned below

 ### One step setup: